Donald G. Padilla Community Excellence Award

 Along with the award, Minnesota PRSA contributes $500 to a charitable organization of the recipient’s choice.
 Padilla donates another $500 to the same organization.

-Nominations for the 2019 Donald G. Padilla Award will be accepted soon.
+Nominations for the 2020 Donald G. Padilla Award are now open.
+Enter your nomination here.

 The nominee must demonstrate how they have served organizations through his/her professional achievements, experience and reputation in the profession and broadened its vision through his/her contributions.
 How the nominee’s volunteer activities have brought about positive social, economic, political or professional action must also be documented.